-The new objectives included within the strategy are: Living within environmental limits To implement the new strategy the LDF should aim to promote sustainable development wherever possible.
-Promoting good governance Using sound science responsibly Good Practice Guide for Planning on Tourism (2006)
+Objectives, Targets, Indicators Implications for Plan and SA The new objectives included within the strategy are: To implement the new strategy the LDF Living within environmental limits; should aim to promote sustainable development wherever possible.
+Promoting good governance; and Using sound science responsibly.

+Good Practice Guide for Planning on Tourism (2006)